 For medical expenses, travel insurance can save you a lot of money if you need treatment abroad, particularly in countries like the USA.
 In fact, the USA has the highest average price for a medical claim of £9,941, which is double that of the next highest average claim.

 Is going on holiday without travel insurance really worth risking?
 The unexpected can crop up on holiday at any moment and more often than you might think.
-In fact, 1 in 20 of our customers claimed on their travel insurance in 2018.*

 How much travel insurance do I need?